 Read More: IKE – Promotion And Retention Of Students

-To qualify for high school graduation, students must complete a course of study which includes the following:
+To qualify for high school graduation, students must complete a course of study that includes the following:

-- Successful completion of 26 subject credits and/or related competencies, as outlined below.
-Effective with the class of 2019.
+Successful completion of 26 subject credits and/or related competencies, as outlined below.
+Effective starting with the class of 2023.

 .5 in US/NH Gov.,

 The Board supports early graduation as a means to earn a high school diploma.
 Parental involvement for students under the age of 18 is required.
 The high school principal shall approve such requests if he/she determines that all state and local graduation requirements will be met and that early graduation is related to career and/or educational plans of the student making the request.

 Read More: IKFA – Early Graduation

 Acceptable attire and regalia for graduation ceremonies will be determined by the building Principal, and published in advance in the school handbook.
 Exceptions and changes will be made only at the discretion of the building Principal.